sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Step Size 2** Set the step size to be used after the number of initial turnpoints has been reached.

-Weighted Up-Down Paradigm Widgets
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **Procedure** If “Arithmetic” the quantity defined by the step size will be added or subtracted to the parameter that is adaptively changing.
-If “Geometric” the parameter that is adaptively changing will be multiplied or divided by the quantity defined by the step size.

--  **Initial Track Direction** This determines when the first turpoint will be called.
-If the initial track direction is “Down” the first turnpoint will be called the first time the adaptive track turns upward.
-If the initial track direction is “Up” the first turnpoint will be called the first time the adaptive track turns downward.

--  **Percent Correct Tracked** Set the percentage correct point on the psychometric function to be tracked by the adaptive procedure.
-The ratio of the “Up” and “Down” steps is automatically adjusted by the software to satisfy this criterion.

--  **Initial Turnpoints** Set the number of initial turnpoints.
-The initial turnpoints serve to bring quickly the adaptive track towards the listener’s threshold.
-These turnpoints are not included in the threshold estimate.

--  **Total Turnpoints** Set the number of total turnpoints.
-The number of total turnpoints is equal to the number of initial turnpoints that are not included in the threshold estimate plus the number of turnpoints that you want to use for the threshold estimate.

--  **Step Size 1** Set the “Down” step size for the initial turnpoints.
-   The “Up” step size is automatically calculated to satisfy the “Percent Correct Tracked” criterion.

--  **Step Size 2** Set the “Down” step size to be used after the number of initial turnpoints has been reached.
-The “Up” step size is automatically calculated to satisfy the “Percent Correct Tracked” criterion.

 Transformed Up-Down Interleaved Paradigm Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^